Yaswanthreddyt/Aadhya/README.md

-# ADHD Task Management Application
+# Aadhya - ADHD Task Management Application

 A modern, user-friendly task management application specifically designed for individuals with ADHD.
 Built with React, TypeScript, and Tailwind CSS.